-5.1 Appointing appraisers
+5.2 Appointing appraisers

-The Headteacher will be appraised by the governance body, supported by a suitably skilled and/or experienced external adviser who has been appointed by the governance body for that purpose.
-In this school the task of appraising the Headteacher, including the setting of objectives, will be delegated to a sub-group consisting of two/three members of the Governing Body.
-The Headteacher will decide who will appraise other teachers from within the SLT.
-Allocated appraisers will provide the Headteacher with all appraisal documents and, subsequently, recommendations will be made to the Pay Committee of the Governing Body.
+The headteacher will be appraised by the governance body, supported by a suitably skilled and/or experienced external adviser who has been appointed by the governance body for that purpose.
+In this school the task of appraising the headteacher, including the setting of objectives, will be delegated to a sub-group consisting of two/three members of the governing body.
+The headteacher will decide who will appraise other teachers from within the SLT.

-5.2 Setting objectives
+5.3 Setting objectives

-The Headteacher's objectives will be set by the Governing Body after consultation with the external adviser.
-The Governing Body has a duty to have regard to the work-life balance and wellbeing of the Headteacher and objectives will reflect this.
+The headteacher's objectives will be set by the governing body after consultation with the external adviser.
+The governing body has a duty to have regard to the work-life balance of the headteacher and objectives will reflect this.

 Objectives for each teacher will be set before, or as soon as practicable after, the start of each appraisal period.
 The objectives set for each teacher, will be Specific, Measurable, Achievable, Realistic and Time-bound and will be appropriate to the teacher's role and level of experience.
 Objectives and performance management discussions will not be based on teacher generated data and predictions, or solely on the assessment data for a single group of pupils.
 The appraiser and teacher will seek to agree the objectives but, if that is not possible, the appraiser will determine the objectives.
+The objectives will link to whole school priorities outlined within the School Development Plan inline with the staff members level of experience to provide career stage expectations.
 Objectives should be revised if circumstances change.
 The objectives set for each teacher will, if achieved, contribute to the school's plans for improving the school's educational provision and performance and improving the education of pupils at that school.
 Before, or as soon as practicable after, the start of each appraisal period, each teacher will be informed of the standards against which that teacher's performance in that appraisal period will be assessed.
+Shefford Lower School has a set of professional standards for teaching assistants, HLTAs, teachers (main pay scale), teachers (upper pay scale), leaders and the headteacher.
+These are in line with national professional standards.
+Staff are encouraged to self assess against the standards throughout the appraisal cycle.
 All teachers must be assessed against the set of standards contained in the document called "Teachers' Standards" published in July 2011.

-5.3 Instructional Coaching Model
+5.4 Instructional Coaching Model

 A 6-step coaching model will be used to support the development of teachers against the teacher standards.
-The appraiser will coach the appraisee during a series of coaching conversations using the school's own model.
+The appraiser trained coach will coach support the appraisee during a series of coaching conversations using the school's own model.
+The coach will not be the same person as the appraiser and the coaching conversations will not form part of the appraisal process.
+The teacher may have an appraisal objective relating to level of engagement with coaching less directly.
 Observations will inform coaching conversations and next steps.
-Coaches will receive support from the Headteacher in developing as instructional coaches.
+These observations are solely to inform coaching and not appraisal.
+Coaches will receive support from the Headteacher and DHTs in developing as instructional coaches.

-6.0 Reviewing performance
+6. Reviewing performance